koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 # Azure Trusted Signing for plugin developers

-🌠 Latest update: Apr 23, 2024.
+🌠 Latest update: Nov 11, 2024.

 This guide covers the steps necessary to set up a modern code signing flow using Azure Trusted Signing on Microsoft Windows, for example as part of a automated build or CI process.
-It is primarily meant for developers that are working on audio plugins and apps and covers a few specifics on things such as AAX code signing, with the hope that it will be useful for some.
+It is primarily meant for developers that are working on audio plugins and apps and covers a few specifics on things such as AAX code signing, PACE wrapped binaries, with the hope that it will be useful for some.

-Azure Trusted Signing is a new all-in-one code signing service for Microsoft Azure which, at the time of writing, is still in a closed preview phase but expected to launch somewhere in 2024 to the general public.
-We recommend this service because it is provided by Microsoft itself and as such all tools come directly from Microsoft, removing the need for any third party tools to make code signing work.
+[Azure Trusted Signing](https://azure.microsoft.com/en-us/products/trusted-signing) is a new end-to-end code signing service which is currently available to the general public as part of Microsoft Azure.

+We recommend this service because it is provided by Microsoft itself and as such all tools come directly from Microsoft, removing the need for any third party tools to make code signing work, or for any hardware-backed certificate setups.
 All in all, our experience with it has been very good.

-We would like to share this guidelines, so any developers can already make preparations to migrate to this service in due time, or perhaps already have a go if they have already been enrolled in the Azure preview program and have access to ACS today.

 ## 1. Current state of affairs

 Since 2022, code signing certificates (EV) for Microsoft Windows are no longer allowed to be derived from "unprotected" private key files.
 Private keys must be generated securely in a Hardware Security Module (HSM) with FIPS 140-2 or EAL 4+ rating, and thus a HSM is now a necessity for plain old local code signing.

-Normally one would use `signtool.exe` with a local private key file beloning to a public-private certificate keypair issued by one of the allowed authorities, but this no longer works without use of a local HSM such as a Yubikey dongle.
+Normally one would use `signtool.exe` with a local private key file belonging to a public-private certificate keypair issued by one of the allowed authorities, but this no longer works without use of a local HSM such as a Yubikey dongle.
 This can complicate things because you now need either a local HSM, a dedicated shared HSM or remote HSM.

 Fortunately, there are currently at least two viable alternatives out there that will be covered in this guide.

 1. Azure Trusted Signing - a new Azure service aimed specifically at code signing, which we can recommend.
 2. Azure Key Vault - an Azure service that provides a remote HSM.

-We will cover the use of Azure Trusted Signing in this guide.
+As the Azure Key Vault is a replacement for HSM use cases, will cover the use of the much easier Azure Trusted Signing in this guide instead.

 ## 2. Azure Trusted Signing

 The way Azure Trusted Signing works is by extending `signtool.exe`.
 This is a known tool for code signing which is included in the Windows SDK.
 The connection to Azure is used to create and use an ad hoc certificate which is then used to sign a binary.

 These certificates are issued by Microsoft.
 In fact, Microsoft itself acts as a certificate authority with a root certificate chain already preinstalled in modern versions of Microsoft Windows.